Driver's reminder appliance

 A driver's reminder appliance (DRA) is a manual switch in the driving cab of a passenger train.
 When operated it glows bright red and prevents the driver from being able to apply power.
-It was introduced in the design and operation of United Kingdom passenger trains in the 1990s in response to a series of railway accidents where train drivers had passed a signal at danger when starting away from a station.
+It was introduced in the design and operation of United Kingdom passenger trains in the 1990s in response to a series of railway accidents where train drivers had passed a signal at danger when starting away from a station, a so-called "Start Against Signal".

 Operation

 Use of the DRA is mandatory for drivers of British passenger trains and they are required by the Drivers' Rule Book to set it: